-This One Pan Creamy Chicken and Gnocchi is the ultimate comfort food - and its surprisingly easy!
-Pillowy soft gnocchi dumplings, shredded chicken, sun-dried tomatoes, and sweet corn are coated in a cheesy and luxurious cream sauce.
+This One Pan Creamy Chicken and Gnocchi is the ultimate comfort food - and its unbelievably easy!
+Pillowy soft potato dumplings, shredded chicken, sun-dried tomatoes, and sweet corn are coated in a luxurious garlicky and cheesy cream sauce.
 This 20-minute meal feels restaurant-quality but couldn't be easier to make at home!

 Jump to: